Baum-Bott residue currents: Introduction

 The characteristic forms $r^\Phi(\widehat D^\epsilon)$ depend on the choices of Hermitian metrics and $(1,0)$-connections on the bundles in \eqref{eq:resolution-NF} and consequently so do the limits $R^\Phi$.
 In Section ~\ref{pomona} we give a description of this dependence.
 In particular, it follows that $R_Z^\Phi$ is independent of the metrics and connections if $\codim Z\geq \ell$.

 The existence of the currents $R^\Phi$ relies on the existence of a locally free resolution of $N\F$.
 Such a resolution exists, e.g., if $M$ is a is a projective manifold.
 Also if $M$ is Stein, it exists after replacing $M$ by some neighborhood of any compact subset, cf., e.g., \cite[Theorem 7.2.1]{hor:scv} or \cite[p.\ ~991]{andersson-wulcan:ens}.
+In future work in progress, \cite{KLW-global}, we show that our construction may be combined with the global theory of Chern classes of Green \cite{green} to obtain currents $R^\Phi$ without having to assume the existence of a global resolution.
+We also obtain stronger results about independence of (local) locally free resolutions of $N\F$, not just independence of the metrics and connections.

 The construction of $R^\Phi$ is inspired by \cite{LW:chern-currents-sheaves} where, given a locally free resolution of a coherent analytic sheaf $\G$ whose support $\supp \G$ has positive codimension, explicit currents that represent the Chern class of $\G$ with support on $\supp\G$ were defined as limits of certain Chern forms.
 Here we aim to represent characteristic classes of $N\F$, which has full support, by currents supported by the proper analytic subset $\sing \F$.
 This is possible due to the existence of the special connection $D_{basic}$ on $N\F|_{M\setminus\sing\F}$ that satisfies a certain vanishing theorem, cf.\ Theorem \ref{thm:vanishing} and Lemma \ref{lemma:Dbasic} below.